jimpalompa/OpenCore-Asus-Z170i-Pro-Gaming/README.md

 Almost everything works.
 Wifi and bluetooth (by disabling and replacing the internal Qualcomm Atheros QCNFA364A), iGPU acceleration, dual displays, HDMI audio, ~~wake up from display sleep~~.
 Ethernet, all USB ports (only the internal USB 2.0 Header is disabled), all Audio ports.
 AirDrop/Handoff/Continuity, iMessage, FaceTime and other iServices.

 ## Known issues
-- [ ] Dual displays works kinda glitchy.

-<sup>_Main display is HDMI.
-Secondary display is DisplayPort.
-I can't boot with both displays on and connected.
-I need to unplug the DP connected display and then re-plug it before both displays gets recognized.
-If I boot with DP connected, the HDMI video signal will not work, but the audio still works on HDMI strangely enough.
-Perhaps a deep dive in the [Intel iGPU patching](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/intel-patching/) guide will solve issue?_</sup>

 - [x] TRIM during boot takes a long while if it's activated.

 <sup>_Samsung SSD's are not macOS TRIM-supported.
 Fixed by setting key SetApfsTrimTimeout to 0.
 Build now boots instantaneously._</sup>

 - [ ] Sleep does not work.

-<sup>_Without a dGPU, sleep does not work.
-This build will never sleep though.
+<sup>_This build will never sleep though.
 Perhaps a deep dive in the [fixing sleep](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html) guide will solve issue?_</sup>

 ## Extras